Northeastern United States

-The Northeastern United States, also referred to as the Northeast, the East Coast, or the American Northeast, is a geographic region of the United States.
-It is located on the Atlantic coast of North America, with Canada to its north, the Southern United States to its south, and the Midwestern United States to its west.
+The Northeastern United States (also referred to as the Northeast, the East Coast, or the American Northeast) is one of the four census regions defined by the United States Census Bureau.
+Located on the Atlantic coast of North America, the region borders Canada to its north, the Southern United States to its south, the Midwestern United States to its west, and the Atlantic Ocean to its east.

 The Northeast is one of the four regions defined by the U.S. Census Bureau for the collection and analysis of statistics.
-The United States Census Bureau defines the region as including nine U.S. states: Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.
-Some definitions also include Maryland, Delaware, and the District of Columbia, and on rare occasions, West Virginia and Virginia.
+The Census Bureau defines the region as including the six New England states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, and three lower North-Eastern states of New Jersey, New York, and Pennsylvania.
+Some expanded definitions of the region include Mid-Atlantic locations such as Delaware, Maryland, Northern Virginia, and Washington, D.C.

-It is also home to the Northeast megalopolis, containing the metro areas for the cities of Boston, New York, and Philadelphia; the megalopolis makes up 67% of the region's total population of 57,609,148.
-The GDP of the region was $5.1 trillion dollars as of 2022 and contains some of the most developed states based on the Human Development Index, with every state besides Maine above the national average.
-It is also the densest populated region in the United States, with 320 people per square mile (830 people/km2).
-Under the Census Bureau's definition, the Northeast has a total area of 181324 mi2, making it the smallest region of the United States by total area.
+The region is the base for the Northeast megalopolis, which includes many of the nation's largest metropolitan areas, including Boston, New York City, and Philadelphia.
+The megalopolis makes up 67% of the region's total population of 57,609,148.
+The gross domestic product of the region was $5.1 trillion as of 2022 and contains some of the most developed states based on the Human Development Index, with every state above the national average.
+It is also the most densely populated region in the United States, with 320 /mi2.
+The U.S. Census Bureau defines the Northeast United States as having a total area of 181324 mi2, making it the smallest region of the United States by total area.

 History

 Indigenous people

 Anthropologists recognize the "Northeastern Woodlands" as one of the cultural regions that existed in the Western Hemisphere at the time of European colonists in the 15th and later centuries.
 Most did not settle in North America until the 17th century.
-The cultural area, known as the "Northeastern Woodlands", in addition to covering the entire Northeast U.S., also covered much of what is now Canada and others regions of what is now the eastern United States.
+The cultural area, known as the "Northeastern Woodlands", in addition to covering the entire Northeast U.S., also covered much of what is now Canada and other regions of what is now the eastern United States.

-Among the many tribes that inhabited this area were those that made up the Iroquois nations and the numerous Algonquian peoples.
+Among the many tribes inhabiting this area were those that made up the Iroquois nations and the numerous Algonquian peoples.
 In the United States of the 21st century, 18 federally recognized tribes reside in the Northeast.
-For the most part, the people of the Northeastern Woodlands, on whose lands European fishermen began camping to dry their codfish in the early 1600s, lived in villages, especially after being influenced by the agricultural traditions of the Ohio and Mississippi valley societies.
+For the most part, the people of the Northeastern Woodlands, on whose lands European fishermen began camping to dry their codfish in the early 1600s, lived in villages, especially after being influenced by agricultural traditions of the Ohio and Mississippi valley societies.